-But to a frail-sized tita like me, first thing that comes to mind is the hope that I'd be able to nap by the shore (in all its half-water, half-sand glory) in peace.
-Meanwhile, here's how I managed to find my necessary me-times on our recent trip up, up North, despite being with a group of ~fifteen sun-loving individuals.
+But to a frail-sized tita like me, the first thing that comes to mind is the hope that I'd be able to nap by the shore (in all its half-water, half-sand glory) in peace.
+I'd say it's healthy to have a balance of both, me-times and social scenarios at once, and here I share how I've managed to do it during a recent trip up, up North, despite being with a group of an estimated ~fifteen sun-loving individuals.

 THE PLACE HAS TO HAVE MORE THAN ENOUGH ROOMS

 So the resort we stayed at is called Sundowners Vacation Villas, which is, according to their Facebook page, a Santorini-inspired holiday home rental set in the beautiful city of Bolinao, Pangasinan.
 Also on the aforementioned Facebook page was an announcement that rooms are almost fully booked throughout the summer, so if interested, I strongly suggest you make a reservation as soon as possible.
 Don't waste time waiting for all concerned to reply and reach a consensus.

 Having arrived from the long and winding drive (I didn't do any driving myself, but it was honestly a far-away place!), I kid you not when I say we didn't even have time to say "hello" to each other and exchange pleasantries.
 One by one, we each disappeared into the rooms (there's so many in one villa, I lost count!), obviously drawn by its beautiful interiors, and definitely thirsty-exhausted from the trip.
 I would say I was a mix of both, but more the latter.